mbecker20/komodo/docsite/docs/core-setup.md

 ## https

-monitor core itself only supports http, so a reverse proxy should be used for https
+monitor core itself only supports http, so a reverse proxy like [caddy](https://caddyserver.com/) should be used for https